The Jefferson ECG Course: Mastering the Basics

 Associate Professor of Medicine

 Dr. Frisch graduated magna cum laude from the University of Rochester with a degree in Chemistry and in Comparative Religions.
 He was awarded his MD degree from New York University in 2000.
 He completed his residency, internship and fellowship in Cardiovascular Disease and in Cardiovascular Electrophysiology (EP) at Beth Israel Deaconess Medical Center in Boston, MA.
 He joined the faculty of Thomas Jefferson University Hospital in Philadelphia, PA in 2007.
 He is currently an Associate Professor of Medicine and his clinical and research interests are in management of atrial arrhythmias and the use of remote electrocardiography.
-His colleagues and he perform the full range of clinical and invasive electrophysiology services.

 Thomas Jefferson University endorses the ACCME Standards for Commercial Support: Standards to Ensure Independence in CME Activities and the policies that supplement the Standards.
 All planners, faculty, authors, presenters, and content reviewers are required to disclose any relevant financial relationships with ACCME defined commercial interest entities within the past 12 months.
 Any conflict of interests have been resolved prior to this educational activity.